aharonium/opensiddur.org/posts/HTML/inauguration-day-prayer-donald-president-trump-rabbi-marvin-hier-2017_(United-States.Congressional-Record_2017-01-21).html.md

 <hr />

-Rabbi Marvin Hier offered this prayer of blessing for "President" Donald Trump and the United States of America on January 20, 2017 at the inauguration day ceremony, whereafter it was entered into the <em>Congressional Record</em> (a U.S. government document in the Public Domain).
+Rabbi Marvin Hier offered this prayer of blessing for Donald Trump and the United States of America on January 20, 2017 at the inauguration day ceremony, whereafter it was entered into the <em>Congressional Record</em> (a U.S. government document in the Public Domain).
 Misgivings over Rabbi Hier's presentation of a prayer at this ceremony reflected widely felt opposition within the Jewish community to any normalization of "President" Trump's unpopular election to the chief executive office.  -- A.N.
 Varady, ed.

 <h3>Source</h3>